KP2402/kp2402.github.io/index.md

 #### (June 2016 - December 2017)
 ##### Profit,Loss & Sensitivity for Fixed Income Products:
 Hedging is used to reduce the risk of adverse price movements in an asset class by taking an offsetting position in a related asset.
 This project deals with calculating PnL for the portfolio and it’s sensitivity like Delta Risk, Beta Risk etc.

-Served as a SME on creating the Future State Architecture that focused on transforming several legacy systems into micro-services as a scope of meeting the product goal.